Quick Start

 - After successful login, check the sidebar navigation: you should only be able to see the specific menu pages that were made accessible through the permissions assigned in Step 2 (thus completing the permission isolation verification loop).

-- Return to the Super Admin's main account view and open "Security Management" > "Operation Logs" and "Login Logs".
-The log list should clearly and accurately record the new employee's first login activity, ensuring that all application access is fully traceable.
+- Return to the Super Admin's main account view and open "Platform Settings" > "Audit Logs".
+You should see the new employee's first login recorded in the "Operation Logs" tab, and the "Login Logs" tab will also record the login event, ensuring all application access is fully traceable.